fuse-box/fuse-box/website/versioned_docs/version-3.7.0/plugins/styled-components.md

 });
 ```

-You can do whatever you like with filename or bindingName variables or return
-other string if you like.
-The result of previous `header.tsx` file would look
-like this:

 ```html
 <header class="Header_MyHeader-hkmgDS fuUxah">This is my styled header</header>
 ```

-`StyledComponentsPlugin` just passes options straight to the
+`StyledComponentsPlugin` passes options directly to the
-`typescript-plugin-styled-components` transformer as object and without any
+`typescript-plugin-styled-components` transformer as object without any
-additional check.
-It will allow to use modified transformer in the future
-without changing `StyledComponentsPlugin`.
-For more how to use the
-`typescript-plugin-styled-components` transformer read
+modifications.
+For more information read
 [here](https://github.com/Igorbek/typescript-plugin-styled-components#options)